-Learn more here:👉 Avoiding Critical Mistakes Ultimate Chinchilla Care eBook Offer
+Learn more here:👉 Avoiding Critical Mistakes: Ultimate Chinchilla Care eBook Offer

-Also, a chinchilla’s fur is extremely dense with over 80 hairs per follicle.
+Also, a chinchilla’s fur is extremely dense, with over 80 hairs per follicle.
 This makes overheating that much more likely.

 Since your chinchilla can’t sweat, it releases heat through its ears.
 When that happens, you can see the veins enlarge and the skin on the ears may turn pink or red.

 This is an indication that you need to cool your chinchilla down one way or another.